School Consolidation

 -

-What is the role of the School Consolidation Advisory Committee (SCAC)?
+What was the role of the School Consolidation Advisory Committee (SCAC)?

 The SCAC was responsible for reviewing and analyzing the District’s school sites and making recommendations for which schools should be closed or consolidated.
-The committee presented its findings to the Superintendent, who will then make formal recommendations to the ARUSD Board of Education. -
+The committee presented its findings to the Superintendent, who made his formal recommendations to the ARUSD Board of Education.
+The final decision for school closures was always meant to be the ARUSD Board of Turstees’ decision -

 Who was part of the SCAC?

-The SCAC is composed of one parent from each school site, labor union representatives, community partners, district administrators, and Executive Cabinet members.
-The Superintendent and Executive Cabinet members serve in a support capacity without voting privileges. -
+The SCAC was composed of one parent from each school site, labor union representatives, community partners, district administrators, and Executive Cabinet members.
+The Superintendent and Executive Cabinet members served in a support capacity without voting privileges. -

-Who makes the final decision on school closures?
+Who made the final decision on school closures?

-The final decision on school closures will be made by the ARUSD Board of Trustees on December 2, 2024, after considering the SCAC’s report and the Superintendent's recommendations. -
+The final decision on school closures was made by the ARUSD Board of Trustees on December 2, 2024, after considering the SCAC’s report and the Superintendent's recommendations, and the alternate proposal presented on November 14, 2024 the board made the decision to close schools as outlined in the ARUSD School Consolidation Webpage. -

-What is the expected timeline for the SCAC’s work?
+What was the expected timeline for the SCAC’s work?

 -